-We are studying the effect of dramatic environmental changes over the last 800,000 years on the evolution and survival of dwarf elephants and dwarf deer.
-This work could help us predict how mammals will respond to current climate change.
+We are studying the effect of dramatic environmental changes over the last 800,000 years on the origin and diversification of dwarf elephants and dwarf deer.
+This work forms a natural experiment in evolution responding to changes in the environment.

 We are using state-of-the-art techniques to study dwarf mammal fossils.
-This will give us accurate dates for when dwarf elephants and dwarf deer lived on Mediterranean islands.
-We will then be able to match the fossils with climate data and explore the link between climate change and evolution.This hasn't been possible before because of uncertainty over the age of most of the fossils.
+This is giving us accurate dates for when dwarf elephants and dwarf deer lived on Mediterranean islands.
+We will then be able to match the fossils with climate data and explore the link between climate and sea-level change and evolution.This hasn't been possible before because of uncertainty over the age of most of the fossils.

-We have also carryied out new excavations in Cyprus, Crete, Sicily and Malta to gather more fossil evidence.
+We have also carried out new excavations in Cyprus, Crete, and especially Sicily and Malta to gather more fossil evidence.

-The research is being carried out by a team of scientists from the UK, the USA and Mediterranean countries, led by Museum palaeontologists.
+The research is being carried out by a team of scientists from the UK, Italy, Malta and Greece, led by Museum palaeontologists.
+We are also collaborating with colleagues in Germany in the first ancient DNA study into the origins of Mediterranean dwarf elephants.

 Dwarf elephants and dwarf deer are extinct, but between 800,000 and 3,000 years ago they lived on islands in the Mediterranean and Indonesia, and off the coasts of Siberia and California.